jamogbosoft/Food-Vendor/README.md

 # Blazor
 Food Vendor Blazor App

-This is an online food ordering website
+This is an online food-ordering website